7 Easy Steps to Paint Bathroom Cabinets without Sanding!

 Start with a good primer like Behr’s Kitchen, Bath, and Trim since it is very good acrylic paint.
 We know it can handle coverage over wood, glossy surfaces, and even oil-based paints.

-I will say that I was told to use about 2 coats to cover any oil-based paints or if the cabinets were glossy.
-But I felt like I could have gotten away with even one coat of paint because the coverage was amazing.
+Apply a thin, even coat of primer using a brush or foam roller.
+Make sure to cover grain and corners.
+I used 2 coats to cover the oil-based paint but you can add another coat if the cabinets had high-gloss paint.
+I could have gotten away with even one coat of paint because the coverage was amazing.

-I did wait at least a few hours before the painting so that the primer would have enough time to dry.
+I waited at least a few hours before the painting so that the primer would have enough time to dry.
 I wanted to make sure we did a really good job with the primer since that’s the key to this whole project.

-I HIGHLY recommend Behr’s Chalk Paint for furniture.
+I HIGHLY recommend Behr’s Chalk Paint.
 I just used it on this Black Fireplace Makeover which you can check out as well.

 Wait for the paint to dry completely before putting everything back in place.
 I waited overnight, and I was so happy with how it looked!